 These are important things every passive long-term investor should be considering, but, in most cases, don't.
 That's because either there's no easy way to deal with these, or it takes too much time to research this information.
 Wealthfront makes the process trivial.

 If you're looking for a safe place to park your cash, Wealthfront has you covered.
-Its cash account will pay you 0.85% in interest and requires a minimum of only $1 to open.
-If you're concerned about safety, don't be — the FDIC insures Wealthfront's cash account for up to $1 million.
+Its cash management account pays you 3.30% in interest and requires a minimum of only $1 to open.
+If you're concerned about safety, don't be — the FDIC insures Wealthfront's cash account for up to $2 million.
 That's four times the coverage you'll find with a regular bank.

 You also get a Visa debit card that allows you to get cash from 19,000 free ATMs.
 You can use the account to pay regular bills, sending one-time or recurring checks from your mobile app.
 You can also deposit checks through your mobile app and make purchases with Apple Pay or Google Pay.
 And if you want to pay friends and family, you can take advantage of Cash App, Venmo, and PayPal.

 Additionally, customers can use the Cash Account to organize cash based on goals.
 You can create categories to save for things like an emergency fund, wedding fund, down payment fund, or any other goal you’re working toward.

 For more information, check out our Wealthfront Cash Account review.